zuhairnasir/Project3_DataManagement/README.md

 ---

-## 🔎 Brief
-Build an **end-to-end pipeline** that ingests, processes, and analyzes the MovieLens 100k dataset using Hadoop, Spark, and Cassandra.
-Gain hands-on experience with distributed storage, big-data processing, and NoSQL querying. 🤓

----

-## 📖 Project Overview
+# 📖 Project Overview

+This project ingests the MovieLens 100k dataset into HDFS and Cassandra, transforms it with Spark, and analyzes user ratings and demographics using Spark SQL and Cassandra CQL. 🤓

 - **📥 Load:** MovieLens data into HDFS and Cassandra.
 - **🔄 Transform:** Raw files into Spark DataFrames/RDDs and persist results.
 - **📊 Analyze:** Ratings and user behavior via Spark SQL and Cassandra CQL.